whitey09byte/warmer-white-shader/README.md

 ## Customization

-You can adjust the warmth by editing this line in `final.fsh`:
+You can adjust the warmth by editing this line in `shaders/composite.fsh`:

 ```glsl
 float warmth = 1.15;